linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation.md

  - Illiquidity can increase the cost of capital even for publicly‐traded firms
     - Transaction costs: bid‐ask spread
     - Information asymmetry and adverse selection
-    - Asset [[Arbitrage Pricing of Derivatives|pricing]] models can include illiquidity factor (e.g., Pastor & Stambaugh, 2003)
+    - Asset [pricing](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) models can include illiquidity factor (e.g., Pastor & Stambaugh, 2003)
     - This increase is in same spirit as lack of marketability discount

  - If you discount the private firm value for illiquidity, do not also adjust cost of capital